PockyBum522/windows-setup-assistant/README.md

 If you want a setting added and can get a .reg file or C# code to do what you want, send it over!
 I'll add it.
 Soon, I hope to have it so that you can just drop them in \windows-setup-assistant\WindowsSetupAssistant\Resources\Configuration\Registry Files\ and they will be indexed and become a selectable option, allowing for better customization by the end users in this area.

+* New Installs

+If you add to the "Available Installers.json" with something that you think other people will find useful, make a pull request!
+I probably won't approve all of them, but if you tell me why you think it should be included, I likely will!

+For security reasons, I don't accept ArchiveInstallers or PortableAppsInstallers unless you can tell me where to download the thing on a well-known 3rd party website, and then give me the configuration for it.
+I will still likely scrutinize the heck out of it.

 * Crash/Bug Reports

 Log files are located in C:\Users\Public\Documents\Logs\